renpy/renpy/sphinx/source/build.rst

 create any archives that are necessary, and will build package and update files.

-With no configuration, Ren'Py will build the following four kinds of
+With no configuration, Ren'Py is able to build the following kinds of
 packages:

-All Desktop Platforms
+PC: Windows and Linux

-   A zip file targeting Windows x86, Macintosh x86, Linux x86, and Linux x86_64.
+    A zip file targeting Windows x86, Linux x86, and Linux x86_64.

 Linux x86/x86_64

     A tar.bz2 file targeting Linux x86 and Linux x86_64.

-Macintosh x86
+Macintosh x86_64

     A zip file containing a Macintosh application targeting Macintosh OS X on Intel processors.
 Game data will be included inside the application, which appears to the user as a single file.

 Windows x86

    A zip file targeting Windows x86.

+Windows, Mac, and Linux for Markets

+   A distribution that contains the information required to run on software markets like itch.io and Steam.
+This isn't meant to be run directly (and probably won't work on the Mac), but should be fed to the app store upload process.

 .. warning::